kksng/korus-ui/README.md

 If you want to propose any changes to the library check out our [Contributing guidelines][14].
 Feel free to propose new feature or report a bug: [New issue][19]

+## Release policy

+The main principles of the Korus-UI release policy are to ensure the stability and compatibility of the library versions.
+At the same time, the process of releasing new versions should provide the ability to quickly make changes: fix emerging errors, improve functionality and develop new features.

+### Release schedule
+A regular release schedule allows to plan future updates and predict the release date for necessary changes.
+The development of the library is carried out in accordance with the agile methodologies.
+The duration of one sprint is 2 weeks (10 working days).
+The result of a sprint is a minor release (0.34.0 -> 0.35.0).
+During a sprint, a patch version (0.34.0 -> 0.34.1) may be released if it becomes necessary to make minor changes that do not affect backward compatibility.

+### Scope of release
+The scope of future release is approved at the beginning of each sprint.
+The amount of changes planned for release is determined based on the urgency of the tasks and the severity of the identified errors.
+In the course of the sprint, it is possible to revise the planned updates, if the newly received tasks are assessed as of higher priority.
+Third-party developers are also encouraged to make changes if they comply with the Korus-UI library [regulations][20].
+Such changes will also be released after the review by the Korus-UI team.
+Changes are considered ready for release if:

+1. A code review was performed by at least one of the developers of the Korus-UI team;
+2. The code has been covered with [autotests][21] that run successfully;
+3. The changes were verified by the testing specialist of the Korus-UI team.

+### Versioning
+Korus-UI uses [Semantic Versioning 2.0.0][22].
+Korus-UI version numbers have three parts: major.minor.patch.
+The version number is incremented based on the level of change included in the release and it’s impact on the library's backward compatibility.

+1. The release of the major version contains significant new features, including backward incompatible API changes.
+The upgrade process to a new version may require refactoring of the code, writing additional tests, and studying the documentation for the new APIs.
+2. The release of the minor version contains new important features while maintaining the backward compatibility of the version.
+3. The patch version release contains minor changes that do not affect backward compatibility.
+As a rule, patch versions are needed to fix small bugs in between planned releases.

 ## Browsers support

 | Browsers | version |